 The length of your bibliographic entry depends on your instructor’s guidelines.

 This example provides an overview of the article, and evaluates the length and authority of the authors.

 This example includes properly cited in-text quotes from within the paper to validate the research.

 Organizing the Final Paper

-Depending on your teacher’s instructions, you may develop an APA Annotated Bibliography as a separate assignment or include it at the end of your school paper.
+Depending on your teacher’s instructions, you may develop an APA annotated bibliography as a separate assignment or include it at the end of your school paper.
 You may also be required to create a reference list of the actual sources you used in your paper.
-Remember to gather as much information about your sources to make it easy to format the elements in your APA style school project and follow your instructor’s guidelines.
+Remember to gather as much information about your sources as you can to make it easy to format the elements in your APA style school project and follow your instructor’s guidelines.